Understanding Children’s Rights in School

 Two specific protections for students with disabilities are included in federal law: Section 504 and IDEA (Individuals with Disabilities Education Act).
 Both provide protections and a free and appropriate education for all disabled students.
 Both are mandated in all states.
 State law can mandate moreprotection than the federal law requires but the states cannot provide less.
 IDEA is overseen by the U.S. Department of Education – specifically the Bureau of Special Education and Section 504 is an anti-discrimination law directed by the Office of Civil Rights.

-IDEA lists 13 different disability categories under which 3 to 21 year olds may be eligible for services including: autism; deafness; intellectual disability; orthopedic impairment; specific learning disability; and an Other Health Impaired category.
-Other Health Impaired means having limited strength, vitality or alertness, including a heightened alertness to environmental stimuli, that results in limited alertness with respect to the educational environment, and that is due to continuing or severe health problems that unfavorably affects a child’s learning.
+IDEA lists 13 different disability categories under which 3 to 21 year olds may be eligible for services including: autism, deafness, intellectual disability, orthopedic impairment, specific learning disability, and an Other Health Impaired category.
+Other Health Impaired means having limited strength, vitality or alertness, including a heightened alertness to environmental stimuli, that results in limited alertness with respect to the educaional environment, and that is due to continuing or severe health problems that unfavorably affects a child's learning.
 Additionally, all qualified children from preschool through age 21 are eligible for services specific to their individual needs.

 Additionally, under IDEA, a process exists that allows for a system to address any disagreements between guardians and the school district; specifically, a due process hearing.
 These hearings ensure that there are no changes made to a child’s program without prior notice to the parents and also provides a mechanism to resolve disagreement and disputes.
 The law requires that the school district try to resolve disputes prior to going to the state department of education for a due process hearing but there are special timelines that are required for action from the school district.
 IDEA requires that the school district set up a resolution meeting within 15 days of receiving notice that a parent has filed a due process complaint.
 There is then a 45-day timeline to reach a decision in the hearing.
 If unresolved, the matter goes to the department of education for resolution.